Servicing the Amstrad CPC6128 Disk Drive

 Keeping the disk slot towards you, turn the drive over to give access to the base.

-At the power and ribbon connector end of the drive you will find two or three sets of wires (on other drive models, these may be at either side of the drive) – carefully and gently pull these with your fingers (you may need to ease them out with the pliers first to let you get hold of them properly), so that the connectors are pulled out away from their sockets.
+At the power and ribbon connector end of the drive controller board, you will find two or three sets of wires from the drive and stepper motors connected to the controller board (on other drive models, these may be at either side of the drive controller board).

 Replacing the Belt

-If you are lucky the old belt will still be in one piece and you will be able to lift it off the brass capstan of the drive motor and the main pulley with the tweezers.
+If you are lucky the old belt will still be in one piece and you will be able to lift it off the brass capstan of the drive motor and the main pulley with the tweezers – the drive capstan (small brass pulley wheel) may be on the left or the right, depending on the drive model.

 If you’re not so lucky, the belt will have broken and be wrapped around the capstan.

-If so, it is a little more difficult to remove and it will almost certainly leave a sticky black residue on the capstan itself.
+If this is so, it is a little more difficult to remove and it will almost certainly leave a sticky black residue on the capstan itself.

 Don’t skimp on this cleaning operation even though it’s difficult – it is very important.